MaybeCarter/plex-wiki/README.md

 Great!
 You made a Plex account and got all set up for an optimal streaming experience.

 ## Download Apps
 Plex has apps for pretty much every device you'd ever want to stream media on.
-Unfortunately, on mobile devices you do have to make one-time in-app purchase of $5 to be able to stream media.
 If you're on desktop, download the  app [here for Mac](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=macos#plex-app) or [here for Windows](https://www.plex.tv/media-server-downloads/?cat=plex+desktop&plat=win#plex-app).
+If you're on mobile, tap [here for iOS](https://itunes.apple.com/us/app/plex/id383457673?mt=8) or [here for Android](https://play.google.com/store/apps/details?id=com.plexapp.android&hl=en).
+Plex used to require a one-time in-app purchase of $5 to stream on mobile.
+However, as of April 2025, that option has been removed in favor of a new Remote Watch Pass subscription.
+Not to worry, since I own a Plex Pass, it is free for all Hyperdrive users to stream remotely on any device.
+You should **never** be asked to pay to stream on Plex.

 Plex is also available on all major set-top boxes and smart TVs.
-> If you have both a smart TV and set-top box, I _beg_ you to use the Plex app on the set-top box instead of the smart TV app.
-Actually, you should use _every_ app on the set-top box instead of the smart TV alternative.
+> If you have both a smart TV and a set-top box (like an Apple TV, Roku, or Nvidia Shield), I _beg_ you to use the Plex app on the set-top box instead of the smart TV app.
+Smart TV apps are extremely resource-constrained and provide a significantly inferior experience to their set-top box counterparts.

 _Settings wiki page coming soon_

 ## Can't Find What You Want?
-If there's something you want to watch that I don't yet have on my Plex server, you can request it yourself.
-Requested content is usually available within a few minutes.
+If there's something you want to watch that isn't yet on Hyperdrive, you can request it yourself.
+Media is usually available within a few minutes of the request submission.
 Let's get set up with Overseerr, my automated request management platform:

 1. Go to [overseerr.cartersanderson.com](https://overseerr.cartersanderson.com).
     > Steps 2 and 3 apply to mobile only, specifically iOS.
 Skip these steps on desktop.
 2. Select the share icon (a square with an arrow coming out of it) and tap `Add to Home Screen`.
 3. Open the Overseerr app icon from your Home Screen.
 4. Sign into your Plex account.
-5. When prompted, I would recommend allowing notifications so that you know when requested content is available on Plex.
+5. **(Optional)** Enable push notifications to receive an alert when requested media is available.
-    > Getting the "Allow Notifications from Overseer?" prompt to show up on iOS can be a little tricky.
-The best method I've found is by going to `Settings`, `Notifications`, `Web Push`, and making sure all the options are enabled.
-Then tap `Save Changes` and go back to the Home page.
+    > Go to `Settings` > `Notifications` > `Web Push`, and making sure all the options are enabled.
+Then tap `Enable web push` and then `Save Changes`.

 Now, anytime you want to watch anything that isn't yet on my server, just open up Overseerr, search for the content you want and select `Request`.
-It should be available in just a few minutes.

 ## Notice an issue with content?
 If you're watching something and you notice an issue with the content, let me know!
 (Not directly - it's not you, but I'll probably forget about it.)
 You have two options: